 Burgundy is even more beautiful than the imagination.
 On our Burgundy canal cruises itinerary, you’ll take in some of the best destinations in France for wine lovers.

-Discover the depth and complexity of Burgundy wines during one of our French canal cruises.
+Discover the depth and complexity of Burgundy wines during one of our luxury French barge cruises.
 An inexperienced or seasoned wine lover learns to identify and appreciate a wide palette during wine tasting at some of the most renowned wineries in the world and Burgundy vineyards.

 At the Château de Pommard wines are produced from five different terroirs within a single Clos.
 This is also the largest monopol owned by a single owner in Burgundy today.
 Guests visit the Château de Pommard to discover their passion and taste a selection of fine French Burgundy wines.
 Pommard vineyards lies between Beaune and Volnay along the Côte de Beaune.